saltysystems/overworld/doc/sessions/sessions.md

 ```

 This session would then be able to join any running zone and send/receive
 messages as normal.

-An NPC could be implemented by creating a `gen_server` or
+This sort of functionality is useful when implementing server-side agents
+(i.e., non-player characters or NPCs).
+For example, one could to write a module
+that implements either the `gen_server` or `gen_statem` behaviour and creates a
-`gen_statem` that creates a new session as part of its `init/1` callback and
+new session as part of its `init/1` callback, handles events (i.e. via
-then handles events (i.e. via `handle_info/2`) and responds appropriately.
+`handle_info/2`), and responds appropriately.

+## Session discnnects
+Given that network connections cannot be assumed to be perfectly stable,
+sessions in Overworld persist independent of the connection handler (or
+_proxy_) to potentially give clients an opportunity to reconnect to an existing
+session.
+The Overworld [Zone](../zone/zone.md) behaviour allows for two types of disconnects:
+* **soft**: The `handle_disconnect/2` function is called on the game module
+  implementing the Zone behaviour.
+The implementor may choose to forward this
+  information to other clients, update some internal state, or do nothing at
+  all.
+The client is removed from the zone after the `disconnect_timeout` is
+  reached.
+* **hard**: The `handle_part/3` function is called on the game module and the
+  client is immediately removed from the zone.
+The session persists for
+  `disconnect_timeout` milliseconds and then shuts down.